There is a lot of truth and misconceptions about MLM companies and pyramid schemes going around with 2 being the most prevalent:

 In the past few years MLM’s have been sprouting left and right.
 Many have failed.
-So how do you tell if the MLM you’re involved in or thinking about joining is running a legitimate business or a fraudulent business model?
+So how do you tell if the MLM you’re involved in or thinking about joining is running a legitimate business or a fraudulent pyramid scheme?

 There are many ways actually, but what you need to understand is that every business, offline and online, is based on a pyramid model.
-However, there is are MAJOR differences between a pyramid model and a pyramid scheme.
+However, there is are major differences between a pyramid model and a pyramid scheme.

-A business which runs under a normal & legal pyramid model functions by providing it’s clients/customers (the people on the lower end of the pyramid) value.
+A business which runs under a normal and legal pyramid model functions by providing it’s clients/customers (the people on the lower end of the pyramid) value.
 This value could come from a product or service that is being offered for a fair price.

 What usually happens in pyramid schemes is that the company which runs it convinces you to join and promises to pay you only to refer other people into it.
 The main purpose of a pyramid scheme is to get others involved into it in order to refer more people into the scheme.